Preston Dock: 19th century

 In the early 1800s the Preston Consortium was founded to propose ways in which the river could be better used to facilitate trade.
 Along with representation from the town council (which retained 30% ownership of the corporation), it included some of Preston's largest private companies.
-This led to the creation of the first Ribble Navigation Company in 1806, whose primary purpose was to commence a program of land reclamation and fixing the course of the river within training walls built along its banks.
+This led to the creation of the first Ribble Navigation Company by the River Ribble Navigation Act 1806 (46 Geo.
+3. c. cxxi), whose primary purpose was to commence a program of land reclamation and fixing the course of the river within training walls built along its banks.
 Construction of a new wharf commenced a few years later further downstream along the section of the river where Marsh Lane joined Strand Road.

 The new wharves, known as the New Quays (later renamed to Victoria Quay), opened in 1825.
+According to the Ordnance Survey map of 1849, "vessels of 300 tons" could navigate to this point.
 Construction commenced on supporting infrastructure with the Victoria Bonded Warehouse off Strand Road opening in 1843 and a number of shipyards built along the banks of the river.
 In 1846 a branch line was opened from Preston Railway Station to what was now Victoria Quay to provide a direct rail link to the docks.

 The shallowness of the river was still an issue and in 1837 the engineer Robert Stevenson was commissioned by the corporation to develop plan to merge the river's multiple channels together into a single course and making it deep enough to be safely navigable by larger vessels.
 As a result, a 22.5 km channel, the Gut, (Note: The Ribble has a number of channels, the main shipping channel being the Gut which runs 12 mi to the Ribble Estuary where it branches into a number of channels of varying depths into the Irish Sea.
 From 1850 these included the New (or South) Gut, listed with a depth of 22–29 ft at high-water, and the shallower Penfold Channel, listed at 18 ft at high-water.
 For more information, refer Report on the Evolution of The Ribble Estuary) was dredged in the river up to its estuary at Lytham.
 The second Ribble Navigation Company was created in 1838 and lasted until 1853, followed by the third company in 1853 which lasted until 1883.
 Both of these companies continued the work of the first, dredging and fixing the course of the river and by 1880 around 445 hectare of land along the surrounding banks had been reclaimed.
 The third company was bestowed with more power for land reclamation not only for the docks but also to benefit Preston overall, and created around 4,000 acre of new farmland from the former tidal stretches and mudflats.